 Sleep studies are tests that record what happens to your body during sleep.
 The studies are done to find out what's causing your sleep problems.

 Sleep studies can also find out if you have a problem with your stages of sleep.
 The two main types of sleep are non–rapid eye movement (NREM) and rapid eye movement (REM).
-Normally, NREM and REM alternate 4 to 5 times during a night's sleep.
+Normally, NREM and REM alternate through these stages about 4 to 6 times during a night's sleep.
 A change in this cycle may make it hard for you to sleep soundly.

 Sleep studies usually are done in a sleep lab.
 But they also can be done with portable equipment you use at home.